muratk3n/thirdwave/en/README.md

 ---

-Another subj to be added to STEM curriculum, given an physical obj description in an STL file (CAD progs like Tinkercad can create it), learn to simulate effects to it in 3D space, w some code (use ready lib).
+Another subj to be added to STEM curriculum, given an physical obj description in an STL file (CAD progs create it), learn to simulate effects to it in 3D space, w some code (use ready lib).
 Apply force, see what happens.

 ---

 Ok.. that guy who played the French guy was the token French guy of 90s.
-Musta played that role bazillion times \#thecore
+Must have played that role a bazillion times \#thecore

 ---

 *The Core*, from an era of movies when stuff went wrong and you could fix it by blowing shit up.
-Still it had its moments.
+Still good movie.
+Much rather watch this than Disney Star Wars.

 ---